 Without the extra pressure of making a repair while you’re learning to use new equipment, you’ll quickly get a feel for what your new welder can do and what limitations it may have.

-The home hobbyist welder will find a real sweet spot in the $300 to $400 range of welders.
+Many home hobbyist welders will find a real sweet spot with MIG welders from $300 to $500.

-Without sacrificing the convenience and portability found in the previous FCAW-only welder group, you’ll find these units better suited to handle specialty metals and thin sheet metal.
-And they are easier to use, so even beginners will enjoy more trouble-free welding, along with better-looking welds.
+Without sacrificing the convenience and portability found in the previous FCAW-only welder group, you’ll find these budget MIG welders better suited to handle specialty metals and thin sheet metal.

-Most welders in this price range will weld very nicely with flux-cored wire but also come ready for gas metal arc welding (GMAW), also known as MIG, or solid-core welding.
+Most welders in this price range will weld nicely with flux core wire but also come ready for gas metal arc welding (GMAW), also known as MIG, or solid-core.

-After loading a suitable solid welding wire and installing the correct drive roller, reverse power leads to switch output polarity to DC+.
-On a transformer machine, this is done by placing the torch lead on the positive terminal and the work clamp cable on the negative terminal inside the cabinet.
+After loading a suitable solid wire and installing the correct drive roller, you may need to reverse power leads to switch output polarity to DC+.
+On a transformer machine, do this by placing the torch lead on the positive terminal and the work clamp cable on the negative terminal inside the cabinet.

 With well-cleaned materials and a properly adjusted machine, you’ll get a smooth, consistent weld and reduced spatter.

-Very little spatter, and no slag makes for easy cleanup.
+Very little spatter and no slag make for easy cleanup.